vitalibo/norma/docs/reference.md

 Column(str)
 ```

+Non-string inputs are stringified using their canonical representations when coercion succeeds.

-Use below transformation matrix to coerce other types to `string`:
+Use the table below to coerce other types to `string`:

 | Input                              | Type                                                          | Output                   | Error         | Reason                         |
 |------------------------------------|---------------------------------------------------------------|--------------------------|---------------|--------------------------------|